cobwebch/external_import/Documentation/User/Reaction/Index.rst

    If the delete reaction tries to delete an already deleted record, the operation will be silently successful.
 On the contrary, trying to delete a record which doesn't exist at all, triggers an error.

+.. _user-reaction-response:

+Reaction response
+"""""""""""""""""

+The response contains a :code:`success` entry with value :code:`true` or :code:`false`.

+If the :code:`success` is :code:`false`, the response will contain a :code:`error` entry (string) for the delete reaction or an :code:`errors` entry (array of strings) for the import reaction.
+These contain information about what went wrong.

+If the :code:`success` is :code:`true`, the response will contain a :code:`message` entry (string) for the delete reaction or an :code:`messages` entry (array of strings) for the import reaction.
+These contain information about the number of operations performed.